dotnet/csharplang/proposals/low-level-struct-improvements.md

 The argument to the attribute indicates the language version of the _ref safety rules_ used when the module was compiled.
 The version is currently fixed at `11` regardless of the actual language version passed to the compiler.

+When the C#11 compiler _analyzes a method call_:
+- If the module containing the method declaration includes `[module: RefSafetyRules(version)]`, regardless of `version`, the method call is analyzed with C#11 rules.
+- If the module containing the method declaration is from source, and compiled with `-langversion:11` or with a corlib containing the feature flag for `ref` fields, the method call is analyzed with C#11 rules.
+- _If the module containing the method declaration references `System.Runtime { ver: 7.0 }`, the method call is analyzed with C#11 rules.
+This rule is a temporary mitigation for modules compiled with earlier previews of C#11 and .NET 7 and may be removed later._
+- Otherwise, the method call is analyzed with C#7.2 rules.

+A pre-C#11 compiler will ignore any `RefSafetyRulesAttribute` and analyze method calls with C#7.2 rules only.

 The `RefSafetyRulesAttribute` will be matched by namespace-qualified name so the definition does not need to appear in any specific assembly.

 The `RefSafetyRulesAttribute` type is for compiler use only - it is not permitted in source.
 The type declaration is synthesized by the compiler if not already included in the compilation.